kairosity/mp4-lionize/README.md

 <br>

-As you can see above, the login link is highlighted to look like a button, to differentiate it from register, and to emphasize the relevance of logging in.
+As you can see above, the login link is highlighted to look like a button, to differentiate it from register, and to emphasize the importance of logging in.

 On mobile devices the top navbar is accessible via the Hamburger icon.